 Regular blood monitoring is necessary for pharmacists to supply clozapine.
-Patients are registered with the manufacturer's blood monitoring database; ClopineConnectTM for Clopine® brand, or CareLink PlusTM for Clozaril® brand.
-General Practitioners who are involved in prescribing will need to use the blood monitoring database; they will be provided with training and access via a web portal.
+Patients are registered with the manufacturer's blood monitoring database; ClopineConnectTM for Clopine®, or CareLink PlusTM for Clozaril®.
+General Practitioners involved in prescribing need to use the blood monitoring database; they will be provided with training and access via a web portal.

-A baseline full blood count is required 10 days prior to commencing treatment, then weekly full blood counts are needed during the first 18 weeks of treatment.
+A baseline full blood count is required 10 days prior to commencing clozapine, then weekly full blood counts during the first 18 weeks of treatment.
 28 day ('monthly') monitoring is required thereafter and for 4 weeks after discontinuation.
-Despite this vigilance, deaths from agranulocytosis have occurred in New Zealand.4 Agranulocytosis tends to develop during the first 6 months of treatment and is not dose-related.
+Despite this vigilance, deaths from agranulocytosis have occurred in New Zealand.
+Agranulocytosis tends to develop during the first 6 months of treatment and is not dose-related.
 Neutropenia can occur at any time.

-Other medicines that can also increase the risk of neutropenia should not be used concurrently with clozapine.
-These include some antibiotics co-trimoxazole, trimethoprim, nitrofurantoin), carbamazepine, and antineoplastics that are associated with bone marrow suppression.
+Other medicines that increase the risk of neutropenia should not be used with clozapine.
+These include co-trimoxazole, trimethoprim, nitrofurantoin, carbamazepine, and antineoplastics associated with bone marrow suppression.